greenimpala/backbone-list/README.md

 Aside from Backbone and it's associated dependecies - Backbone-List requires the [Handlebars](https://github.com/wycats/handlebars.js/) templating library.

 Backbone-List is built with [almond](https://github.com/jrburke/almond), a mini script loader.
-Include the minified script file in your page to `require` needed components.
+Include the minified script file `backbone-list.min.js` in your page and `require` needed components.

-To begin, create a new `List` model and a `ListView` view.
+As a minium you will need a `List` model and a `ListView` view.
 When instantiating the view, pass the model as a parameter to bind it to the view.
 You can then begin adding nodes to the list.

 ```js
 require([